Constraining Neutrino Mass with the Void Weak Lensing Effect

 \subsection{$N$-body Simulations with Massive Neutrinos}

 To investigate the impact of massive neutrinos on the void lensing signal, we employ four $N$-body simulations with different total neutrino masses.
-We use the $M_{\nu}=0.0$ and $0.1\,{\rm eV}$ realizations from \textit{Jiutian} extension runs \cite{Jiutian}, and generate two additional relizations with $M_{\nu}=0.2$ and $0.4\,{\rm eV}$ in the same manner using the publicly available information-optimized code {\sc cube} \cite{CUBE_code1, CUBE_code2}.}
+We use the $M_{\nu}=0.0$ and $0.1\,{\rm eV}$ realizations from \textit{Jiutian} extension runs \cite{Jiutian}, and generate two additional realizations with $M_{\nu}=0.2$ and $0.4\,{\rm eV}$ in the same manner using the publicly available information-optimized code {\sc cube} \cite{CUBE_code1, CUBE_code2}.}

 These simulations co-evolve cold dark matter and neutrinos in a cubic box of side length $1500\, {\rm Mpc/h}$ with periodic boundary conditions, using $N_{\rm part}=2048^3$ dark matter particles.
-To avoid the shot noise problem of neutrinos, we adopt the grid-based method and evolve massive neutrinos on a mesh with $N_{\rm pix}=2048^3$.
+To avoid the shot noise problem of neutrinos, we adopt grid-based method developed in Ref.~\cite{CUBE_code2} and evolve massive neutrinos on a mesh with $N_{\rm pix}=2048^3$.

 For the two additional runs, we use the same initial Gaussian random field as the two from Jiutian to cancel the impact of cosmic variance on our analyses, and adopt \textit{Planck2018} cosmology \cite{Planck2018}: $\Omega_m=0.3111$, $h=0.6766$, $n_s=0.9665$ and $A_s=2.100549\times10^{-9}$.
 For simulations with massive neutrinos, we include a non-zero $\Omega_{\nu}$ and reduce $\Omega_{\rm cdm}$ to make the total matter density invariant.
 Then the initial power spectrum and transfer functions are recalculated with {\sc camb} \cite{camb_paper}.